Autobiography of Cuthbert Shields

 Biographical / Historical

-Cuthbert James Shields (1840-1908), formerly Robert Laing, Fellow of Corpus Christi College, Oxford, was a historian.
+Cuthbert James Shields (1840-1908), formerly Robert Laing, was a Fellow of Corpus Christi College, Oxford, and a historian.
+For further details see the Oxford Dictionary of National Biography.

 Immediate Source of Acquisition